-Taking place between the events of 'Captain America: Civil War' and 'Avengers: Infinity War', Natasha has gone off the radar and arrives to the gloomy, opaque Norway to lay low for a while.
+Taking place between the events of 'Captain America: Civil War' and 'Avengers: Infinity War', Natasha has gone off the radar and arrives in gloomy, opaque Norway to lay low for a while.
 Soon after she hears from her former fake sister Yelena Belova (Florence Pugh) which leads to them plotting a plan to stop the Black Widow program's leader Dreykov (Ray Winstone), breaking out their former father-figure Alexei/Red Guardian (David Harbour) from a Russian prison before meeting with mother-figure Melina (Rachel Weisz) for atypical family adventure.

-Fitting for the Norwegian landscapes, the film starts out with heavy Nordic noir thriller feel in its initial setup which was not only surprising but also suitable knowing where Natasha is at as a character.
+Fitting for the Norwegian landscapes, the film starts out with a heavy Nordic noir feel in its initial setup which was not only surprising but also suitable knowing where Natasha is at as a character.
 In that section, there is also the film's second best action scene which is then immediately bested by the first reunion between Natasha and Yelena, showcasing some excellent fight choreography and stunt work.

 From there on out, it's pretty clear that Pugh and Johansson are the driving force behind the film as their screen chemistry is great, shared humour lands (nice banter about Natasha's poses for example) and the characters feel like they've been here before.
 Pugh's prominence is a bit hard to evaluate since while she's the one who really shines, some of it does come with a cost of less focus on Natasha.
 During all that, the noir aspect however has been thrown out and the MCU formula has started to kick in, a little bit for better but mostly for worse.